jidaikobo-shibata/dashi/readme.txt

 1. Use the Settings -> Plugin Name screen to configure the plugin

 == Changelog ==

+= 2.7.8 =
+enable filter at admin index

 = 2.7.7 =
 suppress error